abstractmark/javascript/README.md

 For more information about Abstractmark, please visit this [repository](https://github.com/abstractmark/abstractmark).

 ## Status
 Javascript implementation of abstractmark is on early development progress right now, building parser currently.
-Focusing on CLI.

 #### Todo: